Armenia violates ceasefire with Azerbaijan 20 times | News.az

 Armenia violates ceasefire with Azerbaijan 20 times

-Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 20 times, the Azerbaijani Defense Ministry reported on Feb.
-14.
+Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 20 times, the Azerbaijani Defense Ministry said on May 25.

 News.Az